-At My Pre-K Box, it is our goal to to reduce the overwhelm when it comes to teaching your child at home!
-That's why we use our expert knowledge of early childhood education along with our real life "mom" experience to plan the best preschool learning activities at home!
-All fun, play to learn activities, with NO PREP.
+At My Pre-K Box, it is our goal to reduce the overwhelm when it comes to teaching your child at home!
+That's why we use our expert knowledge of early childhood education along with our real-life "mom" experience to plan the best preschool learning activities at home!
+All fun, play-to-learn activities, with NO PREP.

 Today, let's talk about phonological awareness and why we include this skill in My Pre-K Box.

 What is phonological awareness?

 Phonological awareness is a child's awareness of words, rhyming words, onsets and rimes, syllables, and individual sounds called phonemes.
 It is an essential skill in understanding the English language.
 A child learns about sounds, the sounds that letters make, and how they are put together to make words.
 You can see why phonological awareness is so important for future reading!

 Why is it important to teach my preschooler phonological awareness?

 Phonological awareness is an important reading and literacy skill to teach your preschooler.
 To become a reader, it is important to have the ability to hear sounds in words.
 Hearing individual sounds helps to connect those sounds to letters.
 Being able to hear phonemes in words is also important in spelling!
 Parents often tell children who are trying to spell a word, "Sound it out!"
 Without realizing it, you are suggesting your child to use his/her phonological awareness!
 To HEAR the SOUND in the word, and use his/her knowledge of letter sounds to apply the matching letter to sound out, and spell, the word correctly.
 By teaching your preschooler phonological awareness, you are setting the foundation for reading and spelling skills in kindergarten and elementary school!

 What are the phonological skills?